-Please note, due to the Coronavirus, some places have restricted access or may be closed, for the latest information about what’s happening in Eyam please go to the village website
+Please note, due to recent Coronavirus restrictions, some places may still be using masks & table service only.
+Please be kind & patient with them all.
+They are doing their best to keep you & our community safe.
+For the latest information about what’s happening in Eyam please go to the village website

-Eyam Museum - *currently closed* Eyam Museum, just a short walk from the hut down the hill, discover the story of the Bubonic Plague which hit Eyam in 1665.
+Eyam Museum - Eyam Museum, just a short walk from the hut down the hill, discover the story of the Bubonic Plague which hit Eyam in 1665.
 A series of information panels, film shows & displays help bring this amazing story of isolation & survival, to life.
 You can also rent an audio trail & follow the plague story around the village.(Opening times March – November, Tue – Sun, 10-4.30, daily).
-Visit their website - https://www.eyam-museum.org.uk/

 St Lawrence Church - The Church of St Lawrence is located at the heart of Eyam.
 The church community help bring the Plague story to life with their annual Plague Commemoration Service held on the last Sunday in August.
 Open to the public.
 Some of the cottages in the village now carry a commemorative plaque.
 An authentic history of those fearful months is vividly told in an exhibition in Eyam Church and also at Eyam Museum.
 A video presentation and talks are also available at Eyam Church.

-The Hannah Bennet Sculpture Garden - *by appointment only due to Coronavirus restrictions* An intimate collection of work by people Hannah considers to be some of the best sculptors from around the UK.
+The Hannah Bennet Sculpture Garden - An intimate collection of work by people Hannah considers to be some of the best sculptors from around the UK.
 Some are better known than others but all of them deserve to be in the garden, every individual piece has a story, and it is a privilege to put their work here in the garden as part of a wider collection.
-Visit her website - http://www.hannahbennett.co.uk/
+Visit her website -